CertusOp/humly-control-panel-rest-api/README.md

 The Humly Control Panel is built on the full-stack JavaScript framework [Meteor](https://www.meteor.com/), which communicates using the DDP (Distributed Data Protocol).

 ### API Access
 You can access the API using the HTTPS protocol.
-The base URL of the API (hereafter referred to as {API_URL}) follows the format:
+The base URL of the API (hereafter also referred to as {API_URL}) follows the format:
 `https://{FQDN}:{PORT}/api/v1`
 where each placeholder represents: